Nirushan1/Nirushan1.github.io/README.md

 My Personal Portfolio <br>
 Link: https://nirushan1.github.io/

-Reproducing without the permission of author will not be entertained by any means. <br>
+Reproducing without the permission of author will not be tolerated by any means. <br>
 All rights reserved by Nirushan Prabaharan